 THE RDoC ROSS AWARD FOR SERVICE TO RESIDENT DOCTORS

-RDoC is proud to honour those who, with enthusiasm, passion, and proficiency, have contributed to the enrichment of resident life in Canada.
+RDoC is proud to honour those who, with enthusiasm, passion, and proficiency, have contributed to the enrichment of the resident experience in Canada.
 Lois Ross served for many years as Executive Director of CAIR and PAIRO, during which time she worked tirelessly to represent the interests of all resident doctors in Canada.
 The Board has presented this award since 2009 in honour of her achievements.
 Beginning in 2011, this award has been reserved to acknowledge the important role that non-physicians play in residency.

-Before February 2015, this award was known as the The Lois Ross CAIR Award for Service to Residents.
+Before February 2015, this award was known as the Lois Ross CAIR Award for Service to Residents.

-Residency training program administrators and administrators associated with medical organizations; nurses, pharmacists, hospital administrative staff or other allied health professionals; any other non-physician individual(s), programs or organizations closely associated with the enrichment of resident life in Canada.
+Residency training program administrators and administrators associated with medical organizations; nurses, pharmacists, hospital administrative staff or other allied health professionals; any other non-physician individual(s), programs or organizations closely associated with the enrichment of the resident experience in Canada.
 In situations where an organization is being nominated, please provide a contact name for that organization on the application.